SebastianEdwards/maiar-payments-experiments/sc-payment-router-rs/README.md

+Collects payments from payment accounts where it is authorized.

+Can "fast-lock" withdrawals for authorized payment accounts.

 Acts as a light-weight tumbler/delay process in the transaction loop from POS integration to final payee.

-Added to help mitigate payer privacy issues.